-- 1. By signing below, I agree that I am primarily responsible for administering medication to my child.
-However, in the event that I am unable to do so or in the event of a medical emergency, I hereby authorize the School District and its employees and agents, in my behalf, to administer or to attempt to administer to my child (or to allow my child to self-administer, pursuant to State law, while under the supervision of the employees and agents of the School District), lawfully prescribed medication in the manner described above.
-This includes administration of undesignated epinephrine auto-injectors to my child when there is a good faith belief that my child is having an anaphylactic reaction whether such reactions are known to me or not (105 ILCS 5/22-30, amended by P.A.
-98-795).
-I acknowledge that it may be necessary for the administration of medications to my child to be performed by an individual other than a school nurse, and specifically consent to such practices, and - To indemnify and hold harmless the School District and its employees and agents against any claims, except a claim based on willful and wanton conduct, arising out of the administration or the child's self-administration of medication.
+By signing below, I agree that I am primarily responsible for administering medication to my child.
+However, in the event that I am unable to do so or in the event of a medical emergency, I hereby authorize the School District and its employees and agents, on my behalf, to administer or to attempt to administer to my child (or to allow my child to self-administer, pursuant to State law, while under the supervision of the employees and agents of the School District), lawfully prescribed medication in the manner described above.
+This includes administration of undesignated epinephrine auto-injectors or opioid antagonists to my child when there is a good faith belief that my child is having an anaphylactic reaction or opioid overdose, whether such reactions are known to me or not (105 ILCS 5/22-30, amended by P.A.
+99-480).
+I acknowledge that it may be necessary for the administration of medications to my child to be performed by an individual other than a school nurse, and specifically consent to such practices, and

+I agree to indemnify and hold harmless the School District and its employees and agents against any claims, except a claim based on willful and wanton conduct, arising out of the administration or the child's self-administration of medication.